housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 ![angular 2 hn preview](http://i.imgur.com/3gIhXqC.gif "Angular 2 HN Preview"){: .article-image }

-I'm going to explain how I built this app in detail.
-We're going to break down everything and tackle each problem orthogonally.
+This is a visual tutorial where I show you how to build the entire application step by step.
+We're going to break down everything and tackle each problem as we progress.
 Throughout this post, I'll try my best to explain my thought process as well as some of the mistakes I've made and what I did to fix them.

 Here's a rundown of what we'll be doing.